GEUS-Glaciology-and-Climate/GC-Net_L0_analysis/README.md

 # GC-Net_L0_analysis
+using data from the start of the GC-Net in 1995 and as later as 2019

 success rate statistics and visualisations of GCN-L0 data provided by D. Houtz (output by N. Bayou)

 NGRIP data added, site specific codes for NGRIP